 - Photo editing software – With an ample amount of practice, the right software allows photographers to make scenes that would otherwise look subpar appear extraordinary.

 - Light meter – Used for determining the correct amount of exposure for a photo, aiding photographers in selecting the correct aperture and shutter speeds.

-- Drones – Although they are not listed as a recommendation of PhotoUp, the use of drones can undoubtedly set one photographer apart from the rest due to the unique aerial viewpoints they can capture.
+- Drones – Although they are not listed as a recommendation of PhotoUp, the use of drones can undoubtedly set one photographer apart from the rest due to the unique aerial viewpoint and potential for striking imagery.